tombenke/easer/README.md

 ### Server configuration

-`eauth` is configured through the followinf environment variables:
+`easer` is configured through the followinf environment variables:

 - `EAUTH_PORT`: The port where the server will listen.
 - `EAUTH_VIEWSPATH`: The base path for the server-side view templates.